 The Wealthyhood profile on Trustpilot doesn’t carry any reviews as of now.
-Now, that could simply be because it is still fairly a new kid on the block (founded in 2021).
+That could be because it is still a fairly new kid on the block (founded in 2021).

-Heading over to Wealthyhood’s Instagram page, there are close to 5K followers with a fair amount of posts around personal finance tips, Wealthyhood updates and some nice infographics.
+Heading over to Wealthyhood’s Instagram page, there are close to 5K followers with a fair amount of posts around personal finance tips, Wealthyhood updates and some helpful infographics.

 Wealthyhood Review: The Verdict?

 Wealthyhood is a new investment platform on the scene that offers some unique features, such as commission-free investing in ETFs and the ability to get a free ETF share worth up to £200.
 For this review, I created a portfolio and made my first deposit.
 The app is easy to use and has a clean interface.
 At a low monthly fee for automating investments in ETFs, the DIY portfolio creator is very easy to use.

 In addition, I like that the web app design is user-friendly with beginners in focus.
 There are plenty of personalisation and automation features to help you make informed investment decisions.

 However, at this time, there are no customer reviews available, and there are no mobile apps yet (planned to be released in the coming months).
 The Wealthyhood team seem to be active on LinkedIn and Instagram with good engagement with followers.
 Overall, Wealthyhood seems like a safe investment app and is worth trying out.

 Sign up for a free account, and try it for yourself.
 Plus, you get a free share that you can sell and withdraw after 60 days if you don’t like the features.

 Have you tried Wealthyhood?
 What did you think?
 Let me know in the comments below.

 If you liked our review of the Wealthyhood investment app, leave your feedback below and share it on social media.